Remove limits on the number of messages and ensure smoother and more comprehensive connections

 1. Send more than 5 messages to users at once

 You can send up to 5 messages with a regular module.
 Use the “Go-to Module” to directly connect to the next module without requiring the users to press buttons or enter text to receive the next message.
+Therefore, “Go-to Module” can create a scenario that deliver over 5 messages ar once.
 An example is provided in the nagging boss bot below.

 2. Save time on repetitive production effort in copywriting

-When the same copywriting materials appear in multiple modules, trainers need to copy and paste the same messages in different modules.
-“Go-to Module” frees trainers from the repetitive copy and paste tasks or the Quick Reply button by allowing them to click on “Go-to Module” to complete settings with ease.
+When the same copywriting materials appear in multiple modules, you need to copy and paste the same messages in different modules.
+“Go-to Module” frees you from the repetitive copy and paste tasks or the Quick Reply button by allowing them to click on “Go-to Module” to complete settings with ease.

 An example is provided in the success case of the WeMo bot below: When two sets of messages for yes and no answers are connected to the same content, you can use the “Go-to Module” to connect them to the same reply module “WeMo post interaction-3” [WeMo Scooter “Lucky Bonus” successful case] here.
 This is the optimal time to use the “Go-to Module” function.